saturneric/GpgFrontend-Manual/src/content/docs/appendix/contribute.md

 find the steps to set up your environment, make changes, and how to submit those changes.
 Additionally, you'll find contact information for further assistance.

+You are welcome to use AI tools in your work.
+Before you do, read the two rules in the [AI Policy](/appendix/ai-policy/#if-you-contribute): you must understand every line you send, and you must have built and run it yourself.

 ## Wiki

 An AI-assisted Wiki has been generated through automated analysis of the